mtlynch/mtlynch.io/content/retrospectives/2024/07/index.md

 In 2020, I created a video course about blogging called ["Hit the Front Page of Hacker News."](https://hitthefrontpage.com/) I was proud of the course material, and I heard positive feedback from students, but I felt like I never gave it the attention it deserved.

-When I released the course, TinyPilot was growing quickly at the time, and I didn't have time to market the course or try iterating on the material.
+When I released the course, TinyPilot was growing quickly, and I didn't have time to market the course or try iterating on the material.

 In [my last blog post](/i-sold-tinypilot/), I surveyed readers about what they'd like to see me do next.
 Of the people who expressed interest in seeing me teach something, here were the results: